Showing posts with label Demoscene - Demos. Show all posts

 Almost a Megademo

 Every so often, I come across a demo I have not seen before, and today, I’ve got a rather good one - Things That Made Us Go Hmmm by The Watchmen.
 It starts with the above screen, cycling through a range of psychedelic colours that look absolutely stunning!!
-The main menu plays an original (ahem) tune and also reminded me of Life’s a Bitch by The Lost Boys.
+The main menu plays an original (ahem) tune and also reminds me of Life’s a Bitch by The Lost Boys.
 From here, you can access a selection of five demos…

 > Now There's A Frood.
 This one features multiple background layers scrolling in different directions, along with a scroller that you’d struggle to read unless you’re an owl!
 It’s packed with proper old-school effects, executed brilliantly, and paired with some super-duper music.